bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <a href="https://medium.com/@robertgrosse/how-es6-classes-really-work-and-how-to-build-your-own-fd6085eb326a" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.com/@robertgrosse/how-es6-classes-really-work-and-how-to-build-your-own-fd6085eb326a"><strong>How ES6 classes really work and how to build your own</strong><br />
 <em>The 6th edition of ECMAScript (or ES6 for short) revolutionized the language, adding many new features, including…</em>medium.com</a><a href="https://medium.com/@robertgrosse/how-es6-classes-really-work-and-how-to-build-your-own-fd6085eb326a" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

-<a href="https://jordankasper.com/understanding-super-in-javascript" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://jordankasper.com/understanding-super-in-javascript"><strong>Understanding <code>super</code> in JavaScript</strong><br />
+<a href="https://jordankasper.com/understanding-super-in-javascript" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://jordankasper.com/understanding-super-in-javascript"><strong>Understanding `super` in JavaScript</strong><br />
 <em>With the adoption of ES6/2015 by nearly all browsers (with one notable exception), developers have access to the new…</em>jordankasper.com</a><a href="https://jordankasper.com/understanding-super-in-javascript" class="js-mixtapeImage mixtapeImage mixtapeImage--empty u-ignoreBlock"></a>

 <a href="https://dev.to/lawrence_eagles/an-easy-guide-to-understanding-classes-in-javascript-3bcm" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://dev.to/lawrence_eagles/an-easy-guide-to-understanding-classes-in-javascript-3bcm"><strong>An Easy Guide To Understanding Classes In JavaScript</strong><br />